2011–2012 Mauritanian protests: Student protests

 Students at the Advanced Institute for Islamic Studies and Research (ISERI) began protesting on 14 December 2011.
 Police responded with force, firing tear gas and frequently clashing with student groups.
 The unrest led to the closure of ISERI, but students continued to assemble.
 Several were detained on 16 January 2012, only to be released by police five days later in response to public anger.
-On 25 January, students organised a "Day of Anger" to protest ISERI's closure.
+On 25 January, students organized a "Day of Anger" to protest ISERI's closure.

 Anniversary

-To mark the one-year anniversary of Yacoub Ould Dahoud's self-immolation, protesters gathered in Noaukchott to denounce President Mohamed Ould Abdel Aziz and his government.
+To mark the one-year anniversary of Yacoub Ould Dahoud's self-immolation, protesters gathered in Nouakchott to denounce President Mohamed Ould Abdel Aziz and his government.
 Peaceful rally-goers held homemade signs and chanted slogans calling for reform.
-Several days later, on January 28, 2012, Qatar-based news network Al Jazeera ran a story on the Mauritanian protests, characterising them as "overlooked" due in part to the relative lack of Internet penetration in Mauritania.
+Several days later, on January 28, 2012, Qatar-based news network Al Jazeera ran a story on the Mauritanian protests, characterizing them as "overlooked" due in part to the relative lack of Internet penetration in Mauritania.
 It is estimated only 2 percent of Mauritanian households have reliable Internet connections.

 Opposition protests

 On April 3, thousands of people in Mauritania have attended demonstrations in the capital calling for President Mohamed Ould Abdelaziz to resign.
-The opposition groups held peaceful "decentralised" rallies in the nine districts of Nouakchott.
-Organisers said they opposed "anti-democratic" policies of the government.
+The opposition groups held peaceful "decentralized" rallies in the nine districts of Nouakchott.
+Organizers said they opposed "anti-democratic" policies of the government.
 They accused the president of rigging elections held in 2009 which confirmed him in power and refusing to hold a serious national dialogue with opposition groups.

 Protests flare up again on July 19, when thousands of Mauritanians protested in the capital late Wednesday, calling for the departure of President Mohamed Ould Abdel Aziz, whom they accuse of despotism and mismanagement.
 Protestors chanted "Aziz get out" and "we are sick of the tyrant" as they marched through the capital.

 Outcomes

 Despite continued protests and increasing outrage at the use of violent repression tactics on the part of the Aziz regime, Aziz remained in office and made few concessions to the protestors.

 Scholars and analysts differ on the reasons behind this failure to overthrow or extract significant concessions from the regime, but possible explanations include internal divisions within the protest movement owing to various factions — each with different motivations, goals, and preferred tactics — failing to collaborate and coordinate action effectively, co-option of the movement by Aziz's government (e.g. Aziz's ruling party forming a youth committee in the legislature), and effective repression of protests and stifling of dissent by security forces.